How To Feed A Loon

 • Heat 2 tablespoons of the oil in a large skillet (ie, cast iron) over medium-high heat.
 Add the mushrooms and sauté, stirring occasionally, until soft and darkened, about 8 minutes.
 Remove from the skillet onto a platter.

-3 tbsp olive oil, 3 large portobello mushroom caps
+3 tablespoon olive oil, 3 large portobello mushroom caps

 • Use the same skillet (no need to wipe it clean) and heat the remaining tablespoon of oil over medium-high heat.
 Add the peppers and onion and sauté, stirring often, until very soft and the onions have begun to caramelize, about 10 minutes.
 Stir in the garlic and sauté for another 30 seconds.